 Religious Education is taught to the whole class in accordance with the agreed Revised Curriculum for Northern Ireland.
 In addition, denominational instruction is offered to Roman Catholic pupils in Year 3 for Confession, Year 4 for First Holy Communion and Year 7 for Confirmation.
-As an Integrated School, Mill Strand is the ONLY school in the Triangle Area, outside the Roman Catholic Maintained sector delivering accepted preparation for Sacraments
+As an Integrated School, Mill Strand also provides preparation for Sacraments as an integral part of the school day for those pupils requiring it.

 As an integrated school, Mill Strand strives to celebrate difference rather than just tolerate or accommodate it and the beliefs of all members of the school community are respected.
 Mill Strand Integrated School serves a wide and diverse community including foreign nationals, pupils from minority religious backgrounds and those from a non-religious background.
 By celebrating and sharing beliefs and traditions the school strives to enable pupils to become better aware of others beliefs, educating pupils for a shared future.
 It is this celebration of difference in an environment not dominated by ANY particular section of our community that sets Mill Strand Integrated School aside from any other primary school in the Triangle Area.

 “I do not want my house to be walled in on all sides and my windows to be stuffed.
 I want the cultures of all the lands to be blown about my house as freely as possible.
 But I refuse to be blown off my feet by any’

 An integral part of the school calendar includes events at three of the major churches including: First Holy Communion, at one of the local Roman Catholic Churches, where children from all faiths and backgrounds join in the service through their participation in the congregation or school choir.
 The school also celebrates Harvest annually at Ballywillan Presbyterian Church and holds a Carol Service every Christmas at Holy Trinity Church of Ireland in Portrush.